erwan2212/mft-parse/README.md

 <b>LastWriteTime</b> is the same as FileChangeTime except that it will also be updated when metadata is changed (r/w, acl, etc). <br>
 This date and time refers to when the MFT record itself was last changed.
 This date and time field is not displayed to a user.<br>
 <br>
-<b>LastAccessTime</b> cannot be trusted as it can be disabled or not all windows OS's have the same settings here.<br>
+<b>LastAccessTime</b> cannot be trusted as it can be disabled and not all windows OS's have the same settings here.<br>
+Simply cannot be trusted...<br>
 <br>
 <b>FileAttributes</b> is also stored - below the possible values<br>
 <br>